harshshredding/Convolutional-Composer-Classification/README.md

         return torch.mm(x_e, self.w_e) + torch.mm(x_t, self.w_t) + self.bias[None, :].expand(e.shape[0], -1)
 ```

 All models use the cross validation framework which spits out nice confusion matrices and summaries.
+Below is an example of how to use the cross-validation framework.
 Note the use of `patience` parameter for cross validation.
 It indicates how many epochs to train before moving to next fold.
 ```python
 validator = CrossValidator(MyModel, corpora, is_patches_model=True, patience=50, batch_size=64)
 validator.run(context, checkpoint_dir=checkpoint_dir) # The context represents the size of the samples(in time dimension) that we are feeding into our network.